-Sennheiser CX 200 Street II earphones review
+Sennheiser CX 200 Street II earphones full review

 The Sennheiser CX 200 Street II earphones offer a way to buy into a quality brand without breaking the bank.
 These entry level earphones don't compromise on sound, build, comfort or looks and prove an affordable alternative to Apple's own iconic white earphones.